Windows OS Hub

 4. Continue the SQL Server installation.
 The error shouldn’t appear again.

-After the installation is complete, we strongly recommend to change the account, under which SQL Server Database Engine is run, to an unprivileged account.
-You don’t need to grant this account local administrator permissions ( it’s enough to provide necessary privileges inside SQL Server security settings).
-You can use accounts with sysadmin privileges: NT Service\MSSQLSERVICE or NT Service\SQLSERVERAGENT.
-To change the account, under which SQL Server runs:
+After the installation, change the account used to run the SQL Server Database Engine service to a non-privileged account (this improves security).
+This account doesn’t necessarily need to have local administrator permissions (it only needs permissions in SQL Server security settings).
+You can use accounts with sysadmin privileges: NT Service\MSSQLSERVICor NT Service\SQLSERVERAGENT, or a service domain account.
+To change the account under which SQL Server is running:

 2. Click SQL Server (MSSQLSERVER), then click Browse and in the “This account” field specify the account, under which the service must be run, or use a gMSA (Group Managed Service Account).
 Enter the user password and save the changes; Changing The SQL Server Service Account In SQL